passive-radio/local-ai-agents-with-mcp-tools/README.md

       where comments and trailing commas are allowed.
     - The file format is further extended to replace `${...}` notations with the values of appropriate environment variables.
-    - Put all the credentials and personal info into the `.env` file and refer to them with `${...}` notation if necessary.
+    - Put all the credentials and private info into the `.env` file and refer to them with `${...}` notation if necessary.